 Now as a mom of three, Kathryn is more passionate than ever about safety education!
 She wants her kids to feel empowered and safe in the world without being scared.
 Kathryn loves working with families and is so excited to continue this journey in Washington!

 Founder, Kim Estes, began the search for a logo for Savvy Parents Safe Kids wanting something meaningful and symbolic of local parenting values that would also reflect the mission of Savvy Parents Safe Kids.

 The Cottonwood tree has an amazing story; one that aligns perfectly with the mission of Savvy Parents Safe Kids.
 During the months of May and June Cottonwood trees throughout the great northwest release billions of tiny, snow-like seeds into the air.
 This trademark “fluff” means more than just a tree sending its seedlings floating many miles away.
 In particular, Cottonwood seedlings cannot survive in the shade of their parents.
 They need full sun to truly grow into healthy strong trees.
 A single snowy seed can travel 20 miles on a single breeze.
 A newly sprouted Cottonwood seedling won’t even pause long enough to grow full-sized leaves until it has a large enough root structure to survive.
 Instead, it sends down roots, as thin as human hair, searching for water to insure its survival during the dry summer months.

-There is a learn a lesson or two to be learned from the Cottonwood tree: That as much as we love our children, they grow, they need independence and will eventually “grow away” from us.
-We need to give them the tools they need to land safely, to grow strong roots and teach them how to safely survive in their world.
-Encouraging and allowing our children thrive in their own sun.
+The lesson to be learned from the Cottonwood tree is this: As much as we love our children, they need growth, they need independence and they will eventually “grow away” from us.
+We need to give them the tools to land safely, to grow strong roots and to safely survive in their world.
+We must encourage and allow our children to thrive in their own sunlight.